DimensionSoftware/snapwallet.io/docs/book/use-cases/react-native.md

 # React Native

-Below is a minimal React Native example of how the Snap Wallet widget can be launched.
+Below is a minimal React Native example demonstrating how to simply launch Snap Wallet within your own app!
+Swap our bare config out for your custom settings.
+Both Apple iOS and Google Android platforms share exactly the same API.

 ```tsx
 import React, { useState } from 'react'